illmade/image-node/README.md

 A simple way to get the python notebook running is to use one of tensorflow docker images with the py directory contents.

-The inception model can be downloaded from [here](https://storage.googleapis.com/download.tensorflow.org/models/inception_dec_2015.zip)
+The inception model can be downloaded from [here](http://download.tensorflow.org/models/inception_v4_2016_09_09.tar.gz) and converted to the pb format using the py notebook in [py](https://github.com/illmade/image-node/tree/master/py/inception_v4.ipynb)

 And the multibox model from [here](https://storage.googleapis.com/download.tensorflow.org/models/mobile_multibox_v1a.zip)